sabakukyu/nagios-check_tomcat/README.md

     Specifies the 'warning' level check.
 If the service check is 'apps' the value is treated as a literal number, in any other case is treated as a percent.
 Default value is 75.

+  -x, --max
+    Specifies the 'max' level check.
+Can only be set service-wide, not per item.

 Example: ./check_tomcat -n tomcat -k memory -w 75 -c 90

 This example will report CRITICAL if the current JVM heap/nonheap usage exceeds 90% or WARNING